-It isn’t a beginners manual or text book for standard school curriculum.
+It isn’t a beginner’s manual or textbook for standard school curriculum.

-The Bible contain many different kinds of information but none of it is alphabetized or categorized.
+The Bible contains many different kinds of information but none of it is alphabetized or categorized.
 All the material is preselected by God.
 It is accurate and true.
 It is sufficient.
 It contains everything we need to draw rational conclusions and covers a wide variety of information:

 - Literary style

 The Bible contains information on all these topics, but no answers.
 Only information.

 Interpretation is the art of assessing that information to discover what it meant to the generation to which it was addressed, isolating general principles and then applying those principles to successive generations.